eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

   nodeos --data-dir $EOSDIR --config-dir $EOSDIR --snapshot $EOSDIR/snapshots/latest.bin >> $EOSDIR/nodeos.log 2>&1 &
   ```

 The above command will launch `nodeos`, redirecting `stdout` and `stderr` to `nodeos.log`.
 More importantly, the `--snapshot` option will sync the chain state of your API node to the state of the EOS network you are deploying on, starting from the latest snapshot.
-This includes accounts, balances, contract code, tables, etc., except past transaction history.
-After the syncing is done, your API node should continue to receive the latest irreversible blocks produced, which include recent transaction history.
+This includes accounts, balances, contract code, tables, etc. but not past transaction history, unless you sync from a `blocks.log` file.
+However, after the syncing is done, your API node should continue to receive the latest irreversible blocks produced, which will now include the recent transaction history.

 > ℹ️ **Past transaction history**
-If you want your API node to have past blockchain history, you need to replay the blockchain from a blocks log file.
+If you want your API node to have past blockchain history, you need to replay the blockchain from a `blocks.log` file.
 This is not common, however.
 For past blockchain history there are better solutions than API nodes, such as History nodes.

 ## Testing